giorgiop/nips15workshop/CFP.md

 ### Submission instructions

 Submissions must be 4-8 pages long (+1 for references), and adhere to the [NIPS format](https://nips.cc/Conferences/2015/PaperInformation/StyleFiles).
-Papers submission is here [TBA].
+Papers submission is [here](https://easychair.org/conferences/?conf=lpiw2015).
 Please leave authors information visible.
 With regard to the demos, we encourage the use of publicly accessible datasets and code in the interest of reproducibility; this will be valued positively for acceptance.